 The TTC actively encourages its members to carry Personal Locator Beacons (PLBs) with them on all trips including long tramps, club courses, climbing, skiing, and other club trips that take people through remote regions.
 It recognises the importance of these devices for expediting rescues and the comfort that they give to loved ones back at home.

 TTC has acquired five Personal Locator Beacons which are freely available for use by its members.
-All that is required is a $50 deposit upon hiring, refundable when returned.
 Only club members may borrow these PLBs.

 Our units are Fastfind 220 PLB 406MHz beacons with GPS.

 You MUST do this as the information is used by Search and Rescue if you activate the PLB.

 It is essential that your emergency contact person has a copy of your trip plan, and knowledge of any medical concerns of party members.
 Here is a detailed Intention Form from Adventure Smart.
 It will email your contact person with trip details.

 There is an instruction sheet in each PLB pack, but a fuller manual for the Fastfind 220 PLBs is here